geemus/notes/kindle/originals.md

 * We should seek to be simultaneously hot-headed, fueling action and change, and cool-headed to shape action into legitimate and viable forms.
 (Debra Meyerson and Maureen Scully)
 * If you are feeling intense emotions like anxiety or anger, there are two ways to manage it: surface acting, where you put on a mask, modifying speech/gestures/expressions to appear unfazed; or deep acting, where you change your inner feelings also, and not just the outer expression (like method acting).
 Research shows that deep acting is more sustainable, whereas surface acting burns us out.
 (Arlie Hochschild)
 * Venting doesn't extinguish anger, it feeds it.
 The better you feel after venting, the more aggresive you get toward your critic, but also bystanders.
 (Bushman)
+* Expressing our thoughts and feelings about stressful or traumatic events is most salutary after we've had some time to process, when we are no longer blinded by anger or consumed by distress.
+(James Pennebaker)
 * One of the major problems with venting is that it focuses attention on the perpetrator of injustice.
 To channel anger productively, we should instead reflect on the victims who have suffered from it.
 Focusing on victims of injustice spurs us to speak truth to power (Andrew Brodsky, Joshua Margolis, Joel Brockner).
 Focusing on the viction activates empathetic anger--the desire to right wrongs done unto others.
 It activates us while also making us thoughtful about respeting the victim's dignity.
 * Research demonstrates that when we are angry at others, we aim for retaliation or revenge.
 But when we are angry for others, we seek justice and a better system.
 * Becoming original is not the easiest path to happiness, but it leaves us poised for the happiness of pursuit.